SmithsonianWorkshops/advanced-hydra-workshops/scripting/scripting_hands_on.md

 We're taking the script form above and making a variable name `FILE` that contains the string `fastas/dapD_all.fasta`.

-We set the variable with `FILE=fastas/dapD_all.fasta` ⚠️NO SPACES on either side of the `=`
+We set the variable with `FILE=fastas/dapD_all.fasta`

+⚠️NO SPACES on either side of the `=`

 To get the value of the variable, we use $FILE or ${FILE}.

 Both versions work, but it's best practice to use ${FILE} notation.

 One reason for the `${}` notation is because it clearly defines where the variable name ends.

-Does the variable include white space?
+> What if the variable include white space?
-Use quotes around it: like in  `MULTIWORD="two words"`
+> Use quotes around it: like in  `MULTIWORD="two words"`

 ```
 #!/bin/sh